hxhieu/b1-timetask-cli-go/scripts/README.md

-Run these on the root folder i.e.
+Run these on the root folder, for example

 ```
-./scripts/build.sh
+./scripts/run-tests.sh
 ```